If you’ve ever had the misfortune of accidentally touching the bottom of an iron, you’ll know it is HOT! So is the iron hot enough to kill germs?

 Although these are all given the umbrella term germs, they are quite different and so can be killed in varying ways.

-When it comes to clothes, the top 3 would be the ones to think about – bacteria, viruses and even fungi (in the form of mould) can stay on clothing for a small amount of time unless killed.
+When it comes to clothes, the top three would be the ones to think about – bacteria, viruses and even fungi (in the form of mould) can stay on clothing for a small amount of time unless killed.

 Making sure your clothes are clean and dry when you store them away is the best way to avoid fungal spores or mould growing on your laundry.
 So what about bacteria and viruses on clothes?